olavobm/obmMatlabTools/README.md

 ### Power spectrum:

 There are [several ways](https://en.wikipedia.org/wiki/Spectral_density_estimation) to estimate the power spectral density of a digital signal.
-In fact, we never compute the true power spectrum: we make an **estimate**.
+An important aspect to bear in mind is that we never compute the true power spectrum: we make an **estimate**.
 Over time, better estimates have been developed.
 See below an example for making an estimate using the [Welch's method](https://en.wikipedia.org/wiki/Welch%27s_method), which is still widely used, though the Multitaper method gives a better estimate.

 Given a vector (real or complex) *data*, regularly spaced by *dt*, make an estimate of the power spectrum by simply calling